 Famous for having Tesla founder Elon Musk as its biggest shareholder prior to being acquired by eBay for $1.5 billion in 2002, PayPal has long positioned itself as one of the leaders in the online payment industry.
 The company’s prepaid debit card, issued by The Bancorp Bank and managed by Netspend, is designed to be the ultimate companion for PayPal account holders.

-Other costs include a foreign transaction fee of 2.5%, a fee of $1,95 for domestic and international ATM withdrawals, a $5,95 card replacement fee, and a few other standard ones such as the $1,00 ATM transaction decline fee.
+Other costs include a foreign transaction fee of 2.5%, a fee of $2.50 for domestic ATM withdrawals, a $5.95 card replacement fee, and a few other standard ones such as the $1.00 ATM transaction decline fee.

 The great thing about PayPal’s debit card is that you can load it for free in several ways.
 The company wants to use a direct transfer from your PayPal account, which is instant and free of charge.

 These are also some of the best prepaid debit cards for direct deposit purposes, as you won’t be charged anything for using the direct deposit service.
 In addition, customers can use free mobile check deposits, but processing takes up to 10 days.
 If you want expedited check cashing, there is a 1% charge for both payroll and government checks.

 You can also use the Netspend network to reload at partner locations, but fees range from $2.00 to $3.95.

 The web interface should be familiar to anyone who’s ever used PayPal.
 An excellent mobile app works well on both Android and iOS systems, allowing users to quickly check their balance, transfer funds from their PayPal account, find nearby reload locations, and reload using mobile check deposits.